schleuder/schleuder-website/schleuder/docs/list-admins.md

 **x-list-keys**
 : Lists all public keys known to the list.
 To see only keys that match a given string, use `x-list-keys: something`.

 **x-add-key:**
-: Import the attachments or the rest of the email-body into the list's keyring.
-Only ascii-armored keys are supported.
+: Import the request-mails attachment(s) or the rest of the email-body into the list’s keyring.
+To paste your public key into the body of the request-mail, please export it in _"ASCII-armored"_ text format (e.g. `gpg --armor --export 0xAE0DBF5A92A5ADE49481AB6F8A3171EF366150CE`).
+If you send the key as an **attachement** of the request-mail, **both** _"ASCII-armored"_ and binary format are supported.

 **x-delete-key:** 0x12345678DEADBEEF12345678DEADBEEF12345678
 : Delete the key with the given fingerprint from the list's keyring.